badfeather/bfnest/README.md

   * Replace existing `assets/img/favicon.ico` file with your own
   * Replace existing `assets/img/apple-touch-icon.png` file with your own.
 The current one is saved at 180px x 180px.
 These get optimized and added to the `img` directory when you run `gulp`.
 * Run `npm install` to install all the default gulp dependencies
+* Update the `README.md` with more relevant language for your project.
+* Save out a new screenshot.png of your site at 1200 x 900px.

 ### Customizing
 #### JS